Patchyst/Patchyst.github.io/_posts/2019-08-10-binaryintro.md

 ## Logic Gates
 OK ok, I know I said we would begin on encryption, but understanding logic gates is kind of crucial if you want to write the encryption.
 Remember earlier when I assigned binary numbers to a Boolean value?
 Well, that will come in handy now.
-Just like an if statement in Python logic gates use Boolean Values.
+Just like an if statement in Python, logic gates use Boolean Values.
 The following are common Boolean operators:
 * AND, checks if both statements are True
 * OR, check if at least one of the statements are True